 | Horses at Newbiggin Hall |

-This change of scenery continues on as we head on along this ridge, and we soon find ourselves coming up to the edge of the twin towns of Briggswath and Sleights.
+This change of scenery continues as we head on along this ridge, and we soon find ourselves coming up to the edge of the twin towns of Briggswath and Sleights.

 |